-The Deep Diver Specialty – Exploring the Depths of the Mysterious Ocean
+The SSI Deep Diver Specialty – Exploring the Depths of the Mysterious Ocean

 [reading time: approx. 4-5 mins.]

-After our OWD (Open Water Diver) we did our SSI Deep Diver on Malta as our first specialty course.
+After our OWD (Open Water Diver) we did the SSI Deep Diver specialty course on Malta as our first specialty.
 There is so much more to explore when you go deeper!
 On Malta these are mainly wrecks, which often lie between 25 and 40 meters.
 Therefore this course made absolutely sense for us.

 We’ll tell you here about the theory and practical part, the duration and the expectable price.

 Why doing the Deep Diver Specialty?

 The Deep Diver Specialty offers so many advantages for your dives and is definitely recommended for scuba divers.
 You’ll be allowed to dive until a maximum depth of 40 meters, which sounds pretty much in the beginning.
 Of course you don’t always need to dive that deep, but often that’s way better than the allowed 18 meters with the OWD, especially if there are wrecks or other places of interest.

 MV Karwela - the max. depth is 42 meters

 Prerequisites before doing the Deep Diver Specialty Course

 The Certification Prerequisite is just having the Open Water Diver.
 But in our opinion, it should be a prerequisite for yourself that you’re already feeling reasonably safe underwater.
 Some people are doing this specialty directly after the OWD Course, after having like six dives.
 Which is far away from feeling safe we think, but that’s your own choice.